brooke2384/interview-test-04-2025/README.md

 ### Background

-The repo contains a movie dashboard.
+The repo contains a movie reviews API, web application and mobile application.

 Users can register at the `/register` route.
-Once registered, a user can see a list of movies in the dashboard.
+Once registered, a user can see a list of movies in the dashboard or in the mobile app.
 They can click on a movie to view it's description and reviews.

+> [!NOTE]
+> A default user is available with the following credentials.
+>
+> email: example@user.com
+> password: Demo@123

 ### Instructions